qcodespp/qcodespp/README.rst

 your measurements using python but found qcodes too daunting, qcodes++ is the package for you.
 Qcodes++ features

-- a text-based data set (i.e. readable by notepad or excel)
+- text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)

 - a simple yet powerful method for taking data and running measurement loops